 How to Find Other Small Airports

-This list is only a small sampling of the potential alternate airports you might be able to fly into, particularly if you are willing to purchase "hacker fares," a topic we will address in an upcoming column.
+This list is only a small sampling of the potential alternate airports you might be able to fly into, particularly if you are willing to purchase "hacker fares."
 To help you find the perfect airport near the perfect destination for an upcoming trip, here are a couple of tactics you may want to try: